-8.1.1C.2.3.2 Occupants in private offices less than 250 ft2 (23.23 m2) and in open office work station areas can adjust their direct overhead lighting levels via continuous dimming or multi-level lighting.
+8.1.1C.2.3.2 Occupants in private offices less than 250 ft (23.23 m) and in open office work station areas can adjust their direct overhead lighting levels via continuous dimming or multi-level lighting.
 Providing bi-level overhead lighting in conjunction with separate task lighting is permitted for compliance.

-- Three points are earned where ≥90% of light fixtures have continuously dimmable light reduction controls. - Two points are earned where ≥90% of the of light fixtures have light reduction controls based multilevel lighting; - One point is earned where there is bi-level control. - Not applicable where spaces use <0.5 W/ft2 (5.4W/m2).
+- Three points are earned where ≥90% of light fixtures have continuously dimmable light reduction controls. - Two points are earned where ≥90% of the of light fixtures have light reduction controls based multi-level lighting; - One point is earned where there is bilevel control. - Not applicable where spaces use <0.5 W/ft2 (5.4W/m2).

-- Three points are earned where ≥90% of light fixtures have continuously dimmable personal lighting control. - Two points are earned where ≥90% of the of light fixtures have multilevel light lighting. - One point is earned where there is bi-level control of overhead lighting and separate task lights.
+- Three points are earned where ≥90% of light fixtures have continuously dimmable personal lighting control. - Two points are earned where ≥90% of the of light fixtures have multi-level light lighting. - One point is earned where there is bilevel control of overhead lighting and separate task lights.

-8.1.1C.2.4 DAYLIGHTING
+8.1.1C.2.4 Daylighting

 8.1.1C.2.4.1 For buildings two stories or less above grade, a minimum of 50% of the total combined floor area is in a daylight area.
 For buildings three or more stories above grade, a minimum of 25% of the total combined floor area is in a daylight area.
+Control Lighting in the primary and secondary daylight areas with daylight responsive dimming plus OFF.

-Three points are earned for compliance, excluding spaces that are not regularly occupied, such as, but not limited to, mechanical spaces and storage areas.
+- Three points are earned for compliance, excluding spaces that are not regularly occupied, such as, but not limited to, mechanical spaces and storage areas. - Not applicable where spaces would be functionally compromised by daylighting.